 R403.5.1.2 Heat trace systems.
 Electric heat trace systems shall comply with IEEE 515.1 or UL 515.
 Controls for such systems shall automatically adjust the energy input to the heat tracing to maintain the desired water temperature in the piping in accordance with the times when heated water is used in the occupancy.

-R403.5.2 Demand recirculation systems.
-A water distribution system having one or more recirculation pumps that pump water from a heated water supply pipe back to the heated water source through a cold water supply pipe shall be a Demand recirculation water system.
-Pumps shall have controls that comply with both of the following:
+R403.5.2 Demand recirculation water systems.
+Demand recirculation water systems shall have controls that comply with both of the following:

-The control shall start the pump upon receiving a signal from the action of a user of a fixture or appliance, sensing the presence of a user of a fixture or sensing the flow of hot or tempered water to a fixture fitting or appliance.
+The controls shall start the pump upon receiving a signal from the action of a user of a fixture or appliance, sensing the presence of a user of a fixture or sensing the flow of hot or tempered water to a fixture fitting or appliance.

-The control shall limit the temperature of the water entering the cold water piping to 104ºF (40 ºC).
+The controls shall limit the temperature of the water entering the cold water piping to not greater than 104ºF (40 ºC).

 R403.5.3 Hot water pipe insulation (Prescriptive).
 Insulation for hot water pipe, both within and outside the conditioned space, shall have a minimum thermal resistance (R-value) of R-3.